In Short

 Asset Protection

-If you utilise a trust to hold shares in a company, the shares that a trustee holds are trust property.
-Accordingly, the trustee does not hold the shares personally.
+If you utilise a trust to hold property, such as an investment property, or even shares in a company, the property and shares held by the trustee are trust property.
+Accordingly, the trustee does not hold the shares or property personally.
 To the extent that a trustee is sued in their personal capacity, it is difficult for creditors to access trust assets to satisfy a debt.
-Again, this is because the shares are property of the trust.

 Disadvantages of Operating a Business Through a Trust